PowerDNS/pdns/docs/markdown/authoritative/backend-geoip.md

 * **domain**: Defines a domain.
 You need ttl, records, services under this.
 * **ttl**: TTL value for all records
 * **records**: Put fully qualified name as subkey, under which you must define at least soa: key.
 Note that this is an array of records, so ‐ is needed for the values.
 * **services**: Defines one or more services for querying.
 The format supports following placeholders, %% = %, %co = 3-letter country, %cn = continent, %af = v4 or v6.
 There are also other specifiers that will only work with suitable database and currently are untested.
 These are %re = region, %na = Name (such as, organisation), %ci = City.

+You can add per-network overrides for format, they will be formatted with the same placeholders as default.
+Default is short-hand for adding 0.0.0.0/0 and ::/0.
+Default is default when only string is given for service name.